 Monday: involve customers from the jump — not just on the last day

 An important part of the first sprint day are expert sessions.
-Input of experts is much needed, but at the end of the day, you’re not designing for them.
-That’s why we to suggest to already involve end users on the first day of the sprint.
+Input of experts is much needed, but at the end of the day, you are not designing for them.
+That is why we suggest to already involve customers on the first day of the sprint.

 Going through the highlights of previous research is a great way to get in touch with your target audience again.
-Not having any previous research at your disposal is no excuse — we’ve even invited end users to our ‘war room’ for a semi-structured interview around the sprint topic.
-Empathising with the people you’re designing for on the first day is crucial.
-It doesn’t only help you to come up with fitting solutions, it also motivates the team.
+Not having any previous research at your disposal is no excuse — we have even invited end customers to our ‘war room’ for a semi-structured interview around the sprint topic.
+Empathising with the people you are designing for on the first day is crucial.
+It does not only help you to come up with fitting solutions, it is also a great motivator for the team.

 Tuesday: ‘sketch fever’ is preventable